hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 3. Gather the unique identifier of your organization workspace: Go to **Manage Workspace** in the [HPE GreenLake platform Graphical User Interface](https://common.cloud.hpe.com/) to get the identifier of your workspace. **Save** the *workspace identifier*.

 4. Obtain the unique ***identifier*** of your services deployed in your workspace.
 These services are typically HPE Aruba Networking Central, Data Services, and HPE GreenLake for Compute Ops Management used to manage and operate your networking, compute and storage infrastructure.
-Using your Internet browser, log in to the HPE GreenLake platform UI and launch the **inspect element** feature of your browser to inspect the **Network** activity.
+One method is to use your Internet browser, log in to the HPE GreenLake platform UI and launch the **inspect element** feature of your browser to inspect the **Network** activity.
 In your workspace, select **Services** and check the network activity in the inspect element.
 In the left-end panel, select **provisions**, and select **Response** in the Network activity panel to display the list of services provisioned in your workspace. **Save** the ***identifier*** (displayed as *application\_id* in the *Response* tab) for each of your *PROVISIONED* services.
-You will need this information when making REST API calls to the foundational, common services for the HPE GreenLake platform.
+Another method is to use the [Service catalog API](https://developer.greenlake.hpe.com/docs/greenlake/services/service-catalog/public/) to list the services that are ***provisioned*** in your workspace.
+You will need the information about the provisioned services when making REST API calls to the foundational, common services for the HPE GreenLake platform.

 5. Get information (email address) for a user to invite to your workspace.